w3f/polkadot-spec/src/docs/chap-runtime-api.md

 This function should be called when a fully complete block is available that is not actively being built on, such as blocks received from other peers.
 State changes resulted from calling this function are usually meant to persist when the block is imported successfully.

-Additionally, the seal digest in the block header, as described in [Definition -def-num-), must be removed by the Polkadot host before submitting the block.
+Additionally, the seal digest in the block header, as described in [Definition -def-num-ref-](chap-state#defn-digest), must be removed by the Polkadot host before submitting the block.

 Arguments
 - A block represented as a tuple consisting of a block header, as described in [Definition -def-num-ref-](chap-state#defn-block-header), and the block body, as described in [Definition -def-num-ref-](chap-state#defn-block-body).